 Conclusion

-Worknet constitutes a sound and feasible platform for providing input data to the proposed LMIS data warehouse However, there should be made improvements in the Worknet functionality – especially regarding easy access for enterprises to register vacancies, registration of the most relevant ISCO code and possibilities of registering employment data for the enterprises – before the Worknet variables are integrated into the new LMIS data warehouse.
+Worknet constitutes a sound and feasible platform for providing input data to the proposed LMIS data warehouse.
+However, there should be made improvements in the Worknet functionality – especially regarding easy access for enterprises to register vacancies, registration of the most relevant ISCO code and possibilities of registering employment data for the enterprises – before the Worknet variables are integrated into the new LMIS data warehouse.

 Educational Management Information System (EMIS)